visualizedata/undp/work/jthirkield/README.md

 http://data.worldbank.org/indicator/SL.EMP.INSV.FE.ZS?page=3

 4. QUESTIONS FOR UNDP
-Who do you envision as the primary/ideal audience for these visualizations?
+-Who do you envision as the primary/ideal audience for these visualizations?
 Who, in your experience, would be viewing these most carefully, and to what end (decision making for aid, policy making, education, etc)?

-What are the main data sources you used?
+-What are the main data sources you used?
 Would you encourage us to use additional data we find on the UNDP and Worldbank.org site?
 Are their other data sources you would recommend?

-The key data set to all of these questions seems to be the "HDR/Breakdown" which is included in every category.
+-The key data set to all of these questions seems to be the "HDR/Breakdown" which is included in every category.
 It includes the human development index, life expectancy, schooling, and gross national income.
 It seems like this is the based line data set against which the others may be compared.
 Could you speak to it's importance to this study -- and to whether we can find more historical ranges for this data set?

 ##Quantitative Data